syntasso/kratix-docs/docs/main/06-faq.md

 Good news!
 We've created a page in our docs around how Kratix [schedules its workloads](./reference/multicluster-management).

-### How do I use GitHub/GitLab/S3/other instead of MinIO in my GitOps pipeline?

-Kratix currently supports MinIO and [Gitea](./guides/installing-kratix/running-with-git).
-Soon this will be swappable with other Git and storage providers.

 ### How does Kratix compare to other tools?

 [See here](./value-of-kratix#comparison-with-other-tools)